kLabz/haxe-material-ui/README.md

 ## Usage

-This library is mostly used with [`react-next`][react-next] and Haxe 4 preview
-4. It is meant to be used with latest versions of `react-next` and `react-types` since it is using their latest features (helpers for writing correctly typed externs).
+This library is mostly used with [`react-next`][react-next] and Haxe 4 (at least preview 4).
+It is meant to be used with latest versions of `react-next` and `react-types` since it is using their latest features (helpers for writing correctly typed externs).

 Compatibility with current version of [`react`][haxe-react] should be possible using [`react-next-compat`](https://github.com/kLabz/haxe-react-next-compat).